vmchale/hs-ats/README.md

 You can find documentation for the Haskell library on [Hackage](https://hackage.haskell.org/package/fast-arithmetic/).
-Unfortunately, there is no documentation for the ATS library, however, you may find the bundled source code informative.
+Unfortunately, there is no documentation for the ATS library, however, the bundled source code is commented.